FastTrack™ Strategic Planning System

 • A step-by-step system that simplifies the complex and makes strategy part of your everyday leadership

-For Leaders Who Want to Leverage Strategy for Great Success
+For Leaders and Teams Who Want to Leverage Strategy for Great Success

 Whether you're a business, nonprofit, association, or government entity, FastTrack™ helps you set a great vision, execute consistently, and achieve what matters most for great success.

-• Be sure you use the buttons on the upper left to save, export, and print your plan.
+• Be sure you use the Save Plan and other buttons above to save, export, and print your plan and generate implementation reports.
 You can also reload a plan you have saved and restart the process.

-• For knowledge, ideas, editing help, examples, options, best practices, and more, click the floating button on the lower left to get help from Kai, our AI planning assistant.
+• For knowledge, ideas, editing help, examples, options, best practices, and more, click the floating button on the lower right to get help from Kai, our AI planning assistant.

 Let’s begin.